 The transition to natural cleaning products for consumers isn’t simple.
 This is because marketers are using weak regulation laws such as the “fragrance” ingredient loophole to greenwash consumers into using products that can still cause harm.

-The best way to stay synthetic fragrance and chemical free is to use third-party guides such as EWG’s ‘Guide to Healthy Cleaning’ and independent certifications to help you make more informed choices.
+The best way to stay synthetic fragrance and chemical-free are to use third-party guides such as EWG’s ‘Guide to Healthy Cleaning’ and independent certifications to help you make more informed choices.

 In the case of air fresheners, the best solution is to open a window and circulate fresh air if you can.
-If you enjoy a light scent with your cleaning products, opt for those scented with only pure organic essential oils and if you are happy to clean without fragrance or are particularly sensitive to scents, choose unscented products instead.
+When cleaning your dishes, always choose unscented dishwasher pods, packs, or tablets - you don't need scent on your dishes.
+If you enjoy a light scent when you clean your dishes by hand, opt for those scented with only pure organic essential oils.